SonderJ/VPC_gen2_test/README.md

    - [Announcing IBM Cloud Collection for Ansible](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-collection-for-ansible)

-Actually the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) explains the flow how to setup a Schematics workspace and how to prepare your environment.
+Actually the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) explains the flow of setting up a Schematics workspace and how to prepare your environment.
 However there are a lot of links left and right that fork quickly and might get you off the track and might confuse more than help.

 So just a few escorting hints and essential steps ...